tanjahilderbrand/matlab_plots/README.md

 # matlab_plots
-* visualize data with plots in MatLab
+visualize data with plots in MatLab using:
 * Polar Plots
-* Pie Chart
 * 3D Plots